Shadowrun: Reception

+Stephan Wieck reviewed Shadowrun in White Wolf #17 (1989), rating it a 4 out of 5 and stated that "I would recommend Shadowrun to experienced or older gamers.
+To these players, I give it a very high recommendation."

 In the September–October 1989 edition of Games International (Issue #9), Lee Brimmicombe-Wood was impressed by the production values, calling it "beautifully laid out and with some of the best illustrations I've seen outside of French rolegames."
 He admired the skill resolution system, calling it "beautifully elegant," although he found the magic system "instantly forgettable."
 Despite all its good points, he found the game's reliance on standard Dungeons & Dragons tropes "does not sit all that comfortably in a cyberpunk universe. [...]
 The dumping of elves, dwarfs and orcs into this technopunk environment fails to work."
 He concluded by giving Shadowrun an average rating of 3 out of 5.

-Lester W. Smith reviewed Shadowrun in Space Gamer Vol. II No. 2.
-Smith commented that "In Shadowrun is a very visual game system.
+In the October–November 1989 issue of Space Gamer, Lester W. Smith commented, "Shadowrun is a very visual game system.
 That is, it encourages imagery and role-playing, without bogging down in overly dry rules."

+In Issue 72 of the French games magazine Casus Belli, Mathias Twardowski reviewed the second edition of the game and commented, "Rather than continuing to mitigate the system's deficiencies in small steps, FASA has courageously rewritten its game.
+It's a dangerous gamble that few companies dare to attempt, but a successful gamble in every way ...
+The rules in general are better written, clearer, and now clearly describe this bizarre universe, making this mixture of magic and technology 'coherent'.
+The role of the Shadowrunners is finally detailed, which is not a luxury since it is neither more nor less what the players embody."
+Tawrdowski concluded, "Shadowrun 2nd Edition is so close to the old version and yet so much better that it feels like the same game but tested, the first edition being only a draft ...
+Regulars will move on to the second edition without any difficulty and even with great pleasure as it is thought out, more logical, in short more to the point.
+For those who don't know Shadowrun, this is an excellent opportunity to discover this game."